Nellie Rathbone Bright: Education and career

 Bright attended Philadelphia public schools: first Stanton Public School, and then William Penn High, where she obtained a diploma as a grade school teacher with a special certificate in sewing.
 In 1919, Bright entered the University of Pennsylvania, where she earned a bachelor's degree in English in 1923.

 While at the University of Pennsylvania, Bright was a charter member of the Gamma chapter of the university's first black sorority, Delta Sigma Theta.
-Other members of her chapter included Virginia M. Alexander, who later became a physician and founded the Aspiranto Health Home; Anna Roselle Johnson, a social worker, educator, civic activist, and wife of the famed chemist Percy Lavon Julian; and Sadie Tanner Mosell, the first woman to receive a law degree from the University of Pennsylvania Law School.
+Other members of her chapter included Virginia M. Alexander, who later became a physician and founded the Aspiranto Health Home; Anna Roselle Johnson, a social worker, educator, civic activist, and wife of the famed chemist Percy Lavon Julian; and Sadie Tanner Mossell, the first woman to receive a law degree from the University of Pennsylvania Law School.
 Bright also chartered the Xi Sigma chapter of Delta Sigma Theta, together with ten other women.

 Bright also studied at the Sorbonne and University of Oxford, as well as studying art at the University of Vermont and at the Berkshire School of Art in Massachusetts.
 She traveled extensively as an adult and was a landscape painter.

 After her graduation, Bright worked as a teacher in Philadelphia public schools.
 Additionally, she became active in a group of young Black intellectuals in the city in the 1920s.
 She co-founded a literary journal called Black Opals with Arthur Fauset.
 The magazine drew its name from a line from a poem "Longings," published in the first issue in 1927.
 It read "... flame like fire in black opals."
 Bright and Mae V. Cowdery, another poet from Philadelphia, both had poems published in the first issue; they were praised by Countee Cullen, the new literary editor of Opportunity, a journal in New York.
 Their literary group became known by the same name; these young people in Philadelphia were typical of literary groups that arose in numerous East Coast cities, inspired by the Harlem Renaissance.
 Bright and Fauset intended their journal as a quarterly but ceased publication in 1928 after only three issues, as the journal failed to gain a large enough readership.